gvwilson/thirdbit/src/fiction/iffy/index.md

 wincing when its side scraped against stone.
-"Camouflage full," she told its little core, then lifted the plastic windshield on its hydraulic hinges and clambered out as the pod made itself invisible.
+"Camouflage full," she told its little core, then lifted the plastic windshield on its hydraulic hinges and clambered out as the pod made itself more or less invisible.

 The ground was sandy and slightly damp.
-A few tufts of grass had managed to colonize it, but they already turned brown and stiff.
+A few tufts of grass had managed to colonize it, but they had already turned brown and stiff.
 Winter was coming.
 She shivered and wished she dared to light a fire.
 She felt more alone on the tundra than she ever had at sea,